chrisichris/yeti-maven-plugin/README.markdown

 The plugin can also copy source files to the output directory.

-Use the yeti:add-source goal to add all *.yeti sources in the main source directories (ie ./src/main/java or ./src/main/yeti) to the output directory.
+Use the yeti:add-source goal to add all *.yeti sources in the main source directories (ie ./src/main/java and ./src/main/yeti) to the output directory.

 ## Yetidoc